-What would it be like for your organization if there was an IT disaster such as an office fire, systems failure, or ransomware attack?
-If all your data was lost, how long would it take for your organization to be functional again?
-Minutes, hours, days, or weeks?
-How would this affect your customers and your employees?
-These are the types of data resiliency questions business leaders should ask when thinking about their data backup solutions and recovery needs.
+Imagine the impact on your organization in the event of an IT disaster like an office fire, systems failure, or ransomware attack.
+If all your data vanished, how quickly could your organization bounce back?
+Would it be a matter of minutes, hours, days, or even weeks?
+Consider the repercussions on your customers and employees.
+These are the critical data resiliency queries that business leaders must address when evaluating their data backup solutions and recovery strategies.

 Data Backup Solutions and Recovery Types